 There’s a lot to cover since these premium travel cards come with so many benefits.
 Let’s take a more in-depth look at some of the best perks.

-With the Delta card you’ll get the sign-up bonus after your first purchase.
-More importantly, you’ll also get 10,000 Medallion Qualification Miles (MQMs) as part of the bonus.
+With the Delta card you’ll get the welcome bonus after your first purchase.
+More importantly, you’ll also get valuable amount of Medallion Qualification Miles (MQMs) as part of the bonus.
 Those miles count towards elite status and are hard to earn on any airline.
 MQMs won’t get you free award tickets, but if you do get status, the benefits can be very valuable.

 You’ll get the most out of these cards if you fly on the airlines they’re co-branded with.
 You can’t transfer the miles you earn to any other frequent flyer program, though you can book flights on partner airlines.